-C. Containment
+C. Containment/Temporary Facilities

-The asbestos-containing materials are intended to be removed using wet removal techniques under negative pressure within a contained area which has an integral three-chamber wet decontamination unit.
+The interior asbestos-containing materials are intended to be removed using wet removal techniques under negative pressure within a contained area which has an integral three-chamber wet decontamination unit.
 The full containment will consist of a double layer of 4-mil poly covering all walls not scheduled for removal and a double layer of 6-mil poly covering all floor areas not scheduled for removal within the contained area.
 Critical barriers consisting of 6-mil poly will be installed on all building openings.
-Inverted prep will not be required, however, secondary prep may be necessary directly above and adjacent to areas where drywall construction materials are scheduled to be removed.
-Negative pressure (minimum of -0.020 in/H20) will be maintained in all work areas.
+Inverted prep will not be required, however negative pressure (minimum of -0.020 in/H20) will be maintained in all work areas.
 A functioning manometer will be required to show proof of appropriate pressure.
 Any remaining furnishings and/or contents will be removed from the work area prior to commencement of work.